Mohs Micrographic Surgery at Boston Medical Center

 After the tumor is removed, how will the area be repaired?

-Once the margins are clear the surgeon will determine which repair will give the best cosmetic outcome and restore normal architecture and function.
+Once the margins are clear the surgeon will determine which repair will give the optimal and functional cosmetic outcome to restore normal architecture and function.
 In some cases the best repair is a simple straight line while in other cases the best repair may require shifting and re-draping skin (flaps) or borrowing skin from a distant site such as the skin over the collar-bone or the skin fold in front of the ear (grafts).
-Often a great many stitches are required to create the repair that will ultimately give the best appearance once the site is healed.
+Often stitches are required to create the repair that will ultimately give the best appearance once the site is healed.

 Treatment Cure Rates